FireDasher/Twemoji-Assets-Renamed/README.md

 How to use: download the zip thing in releases

 ### Dev stuff:
-**Warning:** Modules in node_modules are modified!
-Do not use `npm install`!
-I know this is probably bad but too bad.

-Build with `npm run run`
+Build with `npm run dothestuff`

-`Assets-origimal` is original twemoji assets.
+`Assets-original` is original twemoji assets.

 `Assets-renamed` is renamed twemoji assets.